 Whilst Festival/Festive extensions detailed in Chapter 11 allow for an additional two hours of trading, the Board will consider on a case by case basis whether any other application should be granted for similar extended hours for one hour only.
+Views were also sought on whether additional annual events should come under "seasonal hours".
+However due to the limited level of demand for extensions for other dates, no changes were proposed.

 Having regard to the above, the applicant will be required to satisfy the Board that the hours sought are appropriate in the circumstances of the application.
-Accordingly in order to assist the Board in making a decision, applicants will require to provide the Board with sufficient information including a description of the special event or occasion, the activities and times proposed, and the reason for the event or occasion requiring extended hours.
+Accordingly in order to assist the Board in making a decision, applicants will require to provide the Board with sufficient comprehensive information including a description of the special event or occasion, the activities and times proposed, and the reason for the event or occasion requiring extended hours.